THEnormalguYYy/personal-RAG-document/README.md

 ## 📄 License

-This project is provided as-is for personal and educational use.
-Add your preferred license (e.g., MIT) here before public distribution.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---